blueimp/JavaScript-Load-Image/README.md

 The Exif parser adds additional options:

 - `disableExif`: Disables Exif parsing when `true`.
-- `disableExifThumbnail`: Disables parsing of Thumbnail data when `true`.
 - `disableExifOffsets`: Disables storing Exif tag offsets when `true`.
 - `includeExifTags`: A map of Exif tags to include for parsing (includes all but the excluded tags by default).